-Instructors can teach workshops in their local area or travel to teach.
-We have held workshops in over 40 countries on every continent (including Antarctica).
+Carpentries Instructors can organise workshops at home or volunteer to join a workshop at another site through our centrally organised workshops program.
+We have held workshops in over 40 countries on every continent (including Antarctica!).
 We match our Instructors with teaching opportunities that fit their schedules, travel interests, and availability.

-The training course runs over two full days and covers the basics of educational psychology, instructional design, and how to apply both to teaching workshops for The Carpentries.
-To see what our curriculum covers, visit the instructor training course page.
+- Attend an Instructor Training event The training runs over two full days or four half days and covers the basics of educational psychology, evidence-based classroom practices, and how to apply both to teaching workshops for The Carpentries.
+For more details, visit the Instructor training curriculum page.